jawah/niquests/docs/user/quickstart.rst

 * Authorization headers set with `headers=` will be overridden if credentials are specified in ``.netrc``, which in turn will be overridden by the  ``auth=`` parameter.
-Requests will search for the netrc file at `~/.netrc`, `~/_netrc`, or at the path specified by the `NETRC` environment variable.
+Niquests will search for the netrc file at `~/.netrc`, `~/_netrc`, or at the path specified by the `NETRC` environment variable.
 * Authorization headers will be removed if you get redirected off-host.
 * Proxy-Authorization headers will be overridden by proxy credentials provided in the URL.
 * Content-Length headers will be overridden when we can determine the length of the content.

-Furthermore, Requests does not change its behavior at all based on which custom headers are specified.
+Furthermore, Niquests does not change its behavior at all based on which custom headers are specified.
 The headers are simply passed on into the final request.

 Note: All header values must be a ``string``, bytestring, or unicode.
 While permitted, it's advised to avoid passing unicode header values.